 Drinking with a mask: a mask can be lowered to take a drink.
-One should ensure 1.5 metres distance and turn one’s back to others until the mask is replaced.
+One should ensure social distance at these times and turn one’s back to others until the mask is replaced.

 Eating with a mask: masks must be completely removed while eating.
 Hands must be washed with soap and water before removing and returning mask.
-Students are separated by at least 2 metres, or a shield, when eating.
+Students are distanced when eating.

 Oxygen and carbon dioxide: there is very little evidence that healthy people over the age of 2 suffer any adverse effects from prolonged mask use, unless they are engaged in very vigorous exercise.
 Carbon dioxide poisoning, or ‘hypercapnia’, does not occur: both oxygen and carbon dioxide pass readily through the material of a face mask, in and out.
-There are opportunities during the school day for students to safely remove their masks and we advise changing masks at least one a day, but this is for comfort.
+There are opportunities during the school day for students to safely remove their masks (including when they are playing outside and taking part in PE lessons.)
+We advise changing masks at least once a day, but this is for comfort.